HaniSource/components/components/theme-switchers-category/fluxtor/doc.md

 ```
 #### Preventing Flicker on Page Load
 When setting the theme mode, a brief flicker may occur on page load, especially if the dark theme is applied.
 This flicker happens because the theme is applied after the page is initially rendered.
-To prevent this, add the following script in the <head> section of your app.blade.php file.
+To prevent this, add the following script in the ``<head>`` section of your ``app.blade.php`` file.
 This script applies the dark theme class (``.dark``) immediately if the theme preference is already set to dark.

+Add this code in the ``<head>`` of your ``app.blade.php``:
 ```html
 <script>
     const theme = localStorage.getItem('theme') ?? 'system'